Don’t Be Too Much of a Threat

 It happens all the time with players who are good in challenges.
 You just don’t want to take them to the end, when they might win final immunity and ruin all your plans.
 They are the most obvious threats.
 Such a person is great to have around early in the game, when you are playing as a team.
 Once it gets to individual challenges, though, you don’t want somebody else winning rewards and immunity.
 Eventually, even the best challenge-winner is likely to miss a step and fail to get immunity, and that is when people might step in and vote that person out.

 On the flipside, an early injury can make a player a threat to the success of the tribe.
 Jim hurt himself during the first Guatemala challenge and his tribemates had little choice but to send him packing.
 Amy, on the other hand, injured her ankle several times over on the same edition, but managed to cover it up well enough and keep pushing through the challenges such that her tribe kept her around longer than some healthy members.
+On the other hand, Tyson played up his injured shoulder in Blood vs. Water to avoid being seen as a physical challenge threat.

 Another way to be a threat is somewhat opposite of the earlier paragraphs – if you are so untrustworthy that people don’t know which way you will vote, you may be perceived as a threat to them sticking around.
 I’ve already talked about Christy in The Amazon, Dolly in Vanuatu, and Odette in Australian Survivor, all of whom were threats to both alliances because they wouldn’t say which way they were voting.